umakantsharmacedcoss/developer-documentation/source/includes/_plugin_config.md

 The version should be "[PHP-standardized](http://php.net/manual/en/function.version-compare.php)" as the Plugin manager will use version_compare() to determine if the [onUpdate callback](#update) should be executed.

 ### Routes
-> If copying, do not copy `<?php //continued` as it is simply used to force sytax highlighting.
+> If copying, do not copy `<?php //continued` as it is simply used to force syntax highlighting.

 ```php
 <?php // continued